Gattocrucco/sipmfilter/README.md

     correlation filter from an LNGS wav.

   * `num2si.py`: format a number using SI suffixes.

+  * `poissonsup.py`: compute upper confidence limits for the poisson.

   * `read.py`: read a Proto0 or LNGS file with a single interface.